AdaCore/learn/lectures/01_Overview/book/01_Your_First_Ada_Program.rst

       if C = 0 then
          Ada.Text_IO.Put_Line ("RESULT IS 0");

-As you can see, we use the **then** keyword to delimitate the condition, so there is no need to use the parentheses around the condition as you would need in some other languages.
+As you can see, we use the :ada:`then` keyword to delimitate the condition, so there is no need to use the parentheses around the condition as you would need in some other languages.

-The other interesting thing is that there is an actual reserved word called **elsif** to introduce conditional alternative in case the first one is not verified.
+The other interesting thing is that there is an actual reserved word called :ada:`elsif` to introduce conditional alternative in case the first one is not verified.

 .. code:: ada